av1155/homelab/kubernetes/README.md

 }'
 ```

-Pick an IP from your MetalLB pool, then patch the service:
+Pick an IP from the MetalLB pool, then patch the service:

 ```bash
 kubectl -n longhorn-system patch svc longhorn-frontend \